 I was recently reflecting on submission.

-The definition of submission by Miriam-Webster Dictionary is the condition of being submissive, humble, or compliant; an act of submitting to the authority or control of another.
+Miriam-Webster Dictionary defines submission as the condition of being submissive, humble, or compliant; an act of submitting to the authority or control of another.

-Many persons are not comfortable with the word or act of submission.
+Many persons are not comfortable with the word or act of submission to God.
 The bible has several references to submission that may be seen in these word forms: submit, obey, surrender, subject to, humbled, subordinate, [being] weak, and afflicted.

 My reflections of submission arose from my desire in understanding how to live the best life possible while I am here on this earth.